FlexPwr/SystemDesignChallenge/Readme.md

 Producers can be renewables like solar or wind assets or conventional like gas and coal.
 Consumers might include B2C energy providers or heavy industry.

 An order consist of a quantity (in MW, short for Megawatt) over a predefined period of time in the future, called **delivery range**, and for a given price (in euro/MWh, short for euro per megawatt hour).
+Orders are submitted thourgh a desktop application.

 You can trade electricity for a given delivery range up to a point in time, called **gate closure** that is always prior to the **delivery start**.
 At a given point the delivery range available for trading goes up to the end of the next day.